novialriptide/shurl/README.md

 Shurl is Shrunk's artificial intelligence platform.
 [Shrunk](https://github.com/oss/shrunk) is Rutgers University's official open-source URL shortener.
 This is not meant to be a standalone project and is supposed to be a submodule for [Shrunk](https://github.com/oss/shrunk).

+> [!NOTE]
+> This research project is not officially endorsed by Rutgers University.

 ## Features

 - [ ] Produces suggestions for a shortened URL given a valid URL